 An attack can happen in microseconds, and in the blink of an eye, your site is toast, but with Wordfence Premium’s Enhanced Endpoint Protection Technology, the bad guys don’t have a prayer of attacking your site.
-We highly recommend Wordfence Premium.
+We highly recommend Wordfence Premium for all sites.
+To beef up security even further, we’ve added Defender Pro (5 star rated) for our Premium Security service (see below).
+With these two “best of the web” services working in tandem on your site, the bad guys can’t get in.
+Truly, SuperPage gives you the best protection on the web.

 - Enhanced Real-Time Threat Defense Feed.
 Protection from the latest threats, delivered as they emerge.
 Wordfence is constantly adding updates as they discover new threats.
 Premium sites receive the real-time version of the Threat Defense Feed.
 Free users receive the community version, which is delayed by 30 days.